alexfernandez/deployment/README.md

 An optional callback `function(error, result)` is called after the deployment finishes, either with an error or (if successful) with a result string.

-## Process

-The deployment process is standardized as follows:
-* update code in test directory,
-* update node modules in test directory,
-* run package tests in test directory,
-* update code in deployment directory,
-* update node modules in test directory.

-As console commands, the sequence would be:
-    $ git pull /home/af/projects/test/x
-    $ npm install /home/af/projects/test/x
-    $ npm test /home/af/projects/test/x
-    $ git pull /home/af/projects/x
-    $ npm install /home/af/projects/x

-### Service Restart

-You will note that we have not mentioned any restart as part of the deployment process.
-By default the deployment package does not deal with service restart, so how does the new code enter into service?
-There are several alternatives.

-First, the deployment package can be configured to run a specified command, passing it an option `deploymentCommand` from the API.
-You can restart an Upstart task, reboot an init.d service or run any other command you need.

-Second, the service could be run using `supervisor`, which would restart the service automatically right after downloading the new code.

-Another option is to run your services in cluster mode, rebooting each worker after a specified time.
-This scheme does not mesh well with database schema updates, or any other irreversible changes.

 ## Tutorials

 Now we will review three basic scenarios where the deployment package can help you: simple deployment from GitHub, deployment with tests, and distributed deployments.
 We will see a detailed, step-by-step tutorial for each scenario.

-### Simple Deployment Tutorial
+### Tutorial: Simple Deployment

-You just have a single server where you want to deploy your latest version after each push to a GitHub repository.
-You just need to start the deployment server in the directory where the deployment is going to happen:
+You have a single server where you just want to deploy your latest version after each push to a GitHub repository.
+You just need to start the deployment server in the directory where the deployment is going to happen, say `/home/ubuntu/production`:

-    $ cd [deployment dir]
+    $ cd /home/ubuntu/production
     $ deployment-server --dir . --token vurrbab8rj780faz

 You need to supply a fixed token so that the resulting URL can be used as a GitHub webhook.
 Your endpoint will now be http://localhost:3470/deploy/vurrbab8rj780faz.

+The deployment process will be as follows:
+* update code in deployment directory,
+* update node modules in deployment directory.

+As console commands, the sequence would be:
+    $ git pull /home/ubuntu/production
+    $ npm install /home/ubuntu/production

 #### Generating a Token